amazon-connect/amazon-connect-salesforce-cti/docs/classic/01-introduction/01-key-benefits-and-requirements.md

 Salesforce Call Center configuration within Salesforce.

-The next step is to allowlist your Salesforce Visualforce domain within your Amazon Connect Application integration.
+The next step is to allowlist your Salesforce Visualforce domain within your Amazon Connect Approved Origins.
 This allows cross-domain access to your Amazon Connect instance.

 If you want to quickly get setup with basic CTI capabilities in